Fat Duck invention in a new restaurant setting

 It’s hard to tell that this brightly lit, wood-dominant restaurant on HongKong Street bears any relation (beyond its name) to the restaurant-lounge-bar at its original Freemason House location.
 The Fat Duck’s ex-development chef, Ivan Brehm, still calls the shots, and the food still bears the same New Nordic sensibilities as it places locally sourced ingredients in stylish flourishes on the plates.

-The new space is in favour of setting a stage for the food of Brehm, his second, Mark Ebbels, and their team.
+This space is in favour of setting a stage for the food of Brehm, his second, Mark Ebbels, and their team.
 This is the astute, long-awaited decision craved by those who’ve put up with the incongruence of its former setting: dark and heavy with velvet, fat armchairs and regal pomp.

-39 Hongkong St
+39 HongKong St

 |Opening hours:||Mon, Tue & Sat 6-10.30pm; Wed-Fri noon-2pm, 6-10.30pm|